DS-Wen/SSPredict/README.md

 # SSPredict: Solid-Solution Strengthening Prediction

-A command line tool to plot solid solution strengthening stresses of a complex concentrated alloys (CCAs).
-The goal is to accelerate the discovery of high strength CCAs based on solid solution strengthening.
-It is designed to help visualize the solid solution strengthening stress regarding the combination of components and the vast composition space of CCAs.
+A command line tool to visualize the solid solution strengthening stresses of complex concentrated alloys (CCAs).

+Complex concentrated alloys (CCAs) is a new type of multi-component alloy with promising properties and unexploit possibilities.
+Accelerating the discovery of high strength CCAs based on solid solution strengthening is challenging because of their complicated compositions.
+This tool is designed to visualize the solid solution strengthening stress regarding the combinations of components and the vast composition space of CCAs.
+Users are allowed to change alloying combinations and concentrations to explore the strengthening effects.
 The formulations are based on an elasticity-based model for random solid solution alloys [ref.1].

 ## Getting Started
 The tool is currently working with python3